aidanreilly/owncloud_qs/installing/configuring_mariadb.md

 ```
 You should see a message that the database is active and running.
 `Active: active (running) since Mon 2020-06-01 22:31:25 GMT; 24s ago`
-If MariaDB is not installed, please follow the instructions described in [prerequisite](prerequisites.md)

 3. Set MariaDB to start up automatically at system boot time.
 ```shell